-- Consider the programming language with which you are most familiar, and list three things about it that you wish had been differently designed.
-Why do you think it was designed the way it was?
+- Consider the programming language with which you are most familiar, and list three things about it that you find frustrating or counterintuitive and wish had been differently designed.
+Now look into its history a bit: why was it was designed the way it was?
 How would you fix these issues if you had a chance to do it over?
-Would there be any negative consequences, for example in terms of compiler complexity or program execution speed?
+Would there be any negative consequences, for example in terms of compiler complexity or program execution speed, or do you think other languages show these changes are work it?
 Overall, do you think it is worth redesigning it, or are there good reasons to keep things they way they are? - Familiarize yourself with the history of Java and C# using online (or other) sources, including the conflict between Sun and Microsoft over Java standardization.
 Some have claimed that C#, at least partially, is Microsoft's attempt to kill Java.
 Defend or refute this claim, with relevant facts to back up your opinion. - C has a reputation for being a relatively "unsafe" high-level language.
 Why is this the case?
 Is this a feature, or a major design flaw?
-What utilities exist to enforce safer practices in C, and are these sufficient "patches" to C's security vulnerabilities? - Pick two languages that you are familiar with or want to learn more about, and read further regarding their similarities and differences.
-Are they compiled or interpreted?
-Declarative or imperative?
-Strongly typed or weakly typed?
-What types of tasks are better or more easily accomplished in one versus the other?
-Note that I expect additional sources with in-depth comparisons based on the categorizations of languages that we discussed for this essay, so be sure to read up on the specifications of the languages.
+What utilities exist to enforce safer practices in C, and are these sufficient "patches" to C's security vulnerabilities, or does the language deserve its reputation?